MalekSamet/MalekWeatherAI/README.md

 This work aims for augmenting a dataset (SANPO) in terms of weather conditions and e-scooters.
 It provides training, inference and evaluation of the whole work.

 ## Overview
 This repository serves as a guide to effectively use and manage a suite of interconnected projects.
 Each project focuses on a specific aspect of the workflow, and this document provides clear instructions for setup, usage, and integration.
+All this repos must be in the same ROOT DIRECTORY!

 ---